theopensourceway/guidebook/getting-started/building-a-strategy.md

 > The hardest part about launching a free software project is transforming a private vision into a public one.
 You or your organization may know perfectly well what you want, but expressing that goal comprehensively to the world is a fair amount of work.
 It is essential, however, that you take the time to do it.[^fogel-producing-oss]

-In this chapter, we'll provide resources for doing that (hard and fair amount of) work.
-We'll provide a list of questions project leaders and maintainers should discuss in order to sketch strategies for their open source projects.
-Answering these questions should clarify critical facets of the project and help maintainers determine _what to do_ (and, just as importantly, what _not_ to do) to guide the project to success.
+In this chapter, we'll provide resources for doing that work.
+Along the way, we'll suggest a few guiding questions project leaders and maintainers should discuss in order to sketch strategies for their open source projects.
+Answering these questions should clarify critical facets of the project and help maintainers determine _what to do_ (and, just as importantly, what _not_ to do) to guide their projects to success.

 Moreover, some open source _projects_ eventually become open source _products_—that is, they play some role in an organization's revenue-generating activities.
 In this case, the strategies that guide them become even _more_ complex, as their success or failure impacts (and is impacted by) business decisions.
 So along the way we'll also discuss the additional work of developing an open source _product_ strategy, so open source communities in pursuit of marketplace success feel better equipped to achieve it.